-- ▲ Fish should not be caught in areas where stocks are low.
-Although the government has recently announced plans to create 23 new marine conservation zones, this number is well below that recommended by the government's own scientific advisers as being crucial to halting the rapid decline of fish, lobsters and other marine life.
-AWP therefore believes it is crucial to create more marine conservation zones. - ▲ Deep sea fishing should be banned. - A Destructive fishing methods, such as trawling, should be banned. - ▲ Fishing subsidies should be abolished.
-European funds should be redirected into a social plan to retrain those working in the fishing industry and redeploy them within sustainable sectors.
+- A Fish should not be caught in areas where stocks are low.
+Although in 2015 the government announced plans to create 23 new marine conservation zones, at 50, the total number of zones in the UK is far below the 127 sites proposed by an earlier £8m government consultation.
+The government's own scientific advisers concluded that 127 zones were crucial to halting the rapid decline of fish, lobsters and other marine life.
+AWP therefore believes it is crucial to create more marine conservation zones. - Deep sea fishing should be banned. - △ Destructive fishing methods, such as trawling, should be banned. - ▲ Fishing subsidies should be phased out.
+Funds should be redirected into a social plan to retrain those working in the fishing industry and redeploy them within sustainable sectors.